 Take advice from your accountant

-Working closely with your accountant will also help you to learn the art of cash flow forecasting and get sound advice on what to do to help you grow your small business.
+Working closely with your small business accountant will also help you to learn the art of cash flow forecasting and get sound advice on what accounting to do to help you grow your small business.

 By working with a proactive accountant you will be able to customise your cash flow forecast to get the information that is right for your business, track and compare trends and make informed predictions regarding investments and improvements.